Cast

 While What Happens Next shares thematic elements with other films in its genre, it distinguishes itself through its unique approach to storytelling, visual style, and character development.

-Unlike Brother and Sister, which focuses more on action than character development, What Happens Next offers a fresh perspective through its innovative visual language and narrative structure.
+Unlike Paths, which takes a more conventional approach to its subject matter, What Happens Next offers a fresh perspective through its innovative visual language and narrative structure.

-While films like Fathers and Walk on Water explore similar territory, What Happens Next stands apart through its distinctive directorial vision and pacing.
+While films like Running with Scissors and Transamerica explore similar territory, What Happens Next stands apart through its deeper exploration of its central themes and more complex characterization.

 Details